Updated: 20th February 2023

 Having a special function is possible because some legs have added features which assist the bee in different ways.

-In this way, the leg of a bee is adapted to perform many tasks, quite apart from the obvious of walking or scurrying about.
+In this manner, the leg of a bee is adapted to perform many tasks, quite apart from the obvious of walking or scurrying about.

 Here are some of the ways in which the legs of bees perform different tasks.
 Some of these tasks may surprise you!